-Parts Per Million (ppm) - Unit of measurement.
-Equivalent to milligrams per liter.
-One part per million is comparable to one penny out of \$10,000.
+Parts Per Billion (ppb) - Unit of measurement.
+One part per billion is comparable to one penny out of \$10,000,000.

-Picocuries Per Liter (pCi/L) - Unit of measurement for radioactivity.

 Maximum Contaminant Level (MCL) - The highest level of a contaminant that is allowed in drinking water.

 Maximum Contaminant Level Goal (MCLG) - The level of a contaminant in drinking water below which there are no known or expected risks to health.